Life in Prague

 Prague also boasts a few large marketplaces, such as Holesovicka Trznice, where you can buy fresh fruit and vegetables, meat, fish, and even second-hand goods and housewares.
 Farmer's markets are also located around the city during all but the coldest months, including one just a few minutes' walk from our school.

 Prague has a simple, colour-coded metro system, which makes travelling around the city extra easy.
-The city provides metro, tram, bus and commuter railway services, with trams running approximately every ten minutes.
+The city provides metro, tram, bus and commuter railway services, with trams running approximately every ten minutes, 24 hours a day.
 As with most cities, the public transport system is the cheapest form of getting around.

 If you are planning on using a taxi service, we advise you to avoid a higher fare by calling a private taxi company or hail a taxi from an app, such as Uber.
 Click the link for full transportation details!